Cross-Country: Southern Tier

 Are you interested in bicycling cross-country?
 Coast to coast?
 Across America?
 Then here’s your chance for an unforgettable cross-country bike journey from San Diego, California to St. Augustine, Florida.
 For women only!

-All lodging, breakfasts, dinners and snacks on riding days, SAG stops every 20 miles, luggage transfers every day, detailed maps, cue sheets and GPS files, a bike maintenance class, mechanical instruction and support, state line crossing parties, send-off banquet, celebration dinner, airport transfers, and trained guides.
+57 nights lodging, all breakfasts, dinners and snacks on riding days (except dinner in Tallahassee), van support, SAG support, daily luggage transfers, detailed maps, cue sheets and electronic directions, a bike maintenance class, mechanical support, state-line crossing parties, send-off banquet, celebration dinner, airport transfers, commemorative jersey, and trained guides.

 Not available for cross-country tours, so please bring your own bicycle.

 Most of our nights will be spent at chain hotels, such as Hampton Inns, Best Westerns and Comfort Inns, but they'll be broken up with selected stays at historic inns and resorts to get the flavor of the local area.

 Fly into San Diego, CA and out of Jacksonville, FL.
 Our starting hotel has a complimentary shuttle from the San Diego airport.
 We provide a complimentary shuttle from our ending hotel in St. Augustine to the Jacksonville airport or train station, arriving by 10:00am on the last day of the tour.

 "We were all from different states and unacquainted with one another before our southern tier adventure.
 We formed lasting friendships with each other and we have a reunion every other year, planned and hosted by one of us in our own “backyard.”
 This year we will meet in May in Puerto Rico.
 One gal has a vacation home there, is making the arrangements, and will show us the sites.
 My best wishes for this year’s group.
 May they be as lucky as we were to find friends for life!"